SFStefenon/WBF-HE-YOLO/README.md

 ### Used Database

-The model presented in this repository was evaluated using the dataset realeased by Dexter Lewis and Pratik Kulkarni, which can be found at [competition-insulator-defect-detection](https://dx.doi.org/10.21227/vkdw-x769) (accessed on March 25, 2023).
+The model presented in this repository was evaluated using the dataset released by Dexter Lewis and Pratik Kulkarni, which can be found at [competition-insulator-defect-detection](https://dx.doi.org/10.21227/vkdw-x769) (accessed on March 25, 2023).

-**We encourage you to perform comparative analyzes with your dataset!**
+**We encourage you to perform comparative analyses with your dataset!**

 ---

 ### Create Your Custom Dataset

-To create a custom dataset with the goal of object detection it is necessary to use an image labeling algorithm or software.
+To create a custom dataset with the goal of object detection it is necessary to use an image labeling software.

-I recommend to use the [labelImg](https://github.com/heartexlabs/labelImg), it's based on Python, so it's light and easy to use.
+I recommend using the [labelImg](https://github.com/heartexlabs/labelImg), it's based on Python, so it's light and easy to use.
 LabelImg is a graphical image annotation tool written in Python.

 After you download the algorithm you can run the `labelImg.py`